US visitor Some of our content is UK-flavored. USD pricing, US data region and Delaware C-Corp diligence are all supported. See the US guide →

 10. How to pick

-A virtual data room (VDR) is a secure web application designed to share confidential business documents with external parties under three constraints that consumer file-sharing tools cannot satisfy:
+A virtual data room (VDR), sometimes called an online data room or simply a dataroom, is a secure web application designed to share confidential business documents with external parties under three constraints that consumer file-sharing tools cannot satisfy:

 • An audit trail of who opened what, when, and from where - typically down to which page the visitor read for how long.